shopware5/shopware/UPGRADE-5.6.md

 * Added `--index` option to `sw:es:index:populate`.
 It can be used to reindex single or multiple index.
 If it is not defined, every index will be reindexed.
     `bin/console sw:es:index:populate --index property`
     `bin/console sw:es:index:populate --index property --index product`
-* Added the Product Number as a new method to sort your results.
+* Added the Product Number as a new method to sort your results
+* Added support for Elasticsearch 7
 * Added a last password change date to customers
 * Added new foreign key to `s_order_details`, `orderID` now references `s_order`.`id`
 * Added new config option to set batch size of backlog indexing for elasticsearch backend implementation